 \section{Abstract}

 Boosting is a method for learning a single accurate predictor by linearly combining a set of less accurate weak learners.
 Recently, structured learning has found many applications in computer vision.
-Thus far it has not been clear how one can train a boosting model that is directly optimized for predicting multivariate or structured outputs.
-To bridge this gap, inspired by structured support vector machines (\svmstruct), here we propose a boosting algorithm for structured output prediction, which we refer to as \structboost. \structboost supports nonlinear structured learning by combining a set of weak structured learners.
+Inspired by structured support vector machines (\svmstruct), here we propose a new boosting algorithm for structured output prediction, which we refer to as \structboost. \structboost supports nonlinear structured learning by combining a set of weak structured learners.

 As \svmstruct generalizes \svm, our \structboost generalizes standard boosting approaches such as AdaBoost, or LPBoost to structured learning.
 The resulting optimization problem of \structboost is more challenging than \svmstruct in the sense that it may involve exponentially many variables and constraints.
 In contrast, for \svmstruct one usually has an exponential number of constraints and a cutting-plane method is used.
 In order to efficiently solve \structboost, we formulate an equivalent $ 1 $-slack formulation and solve it using a combination of cutting planes and column generation.
 We show the versatility and usefulness of \structboost on a range of problems such as optimizing the tree loss for hierarchical multi-class classification, optimizing the Pascal overlap criterion for robust visual tracking and learning conditional random field parameters for image segmentation.